TinkerTools/tinker9/doc/manual/m/install/buildwithcmake.rst

 Same as the default target.

 **test**
-Run the unit tests in a random order.
+Run unit tests in a random order.
 Exit on the first error.

 **man**
 Generate user's manual.